-One day, in a bamboo forest, there was an old bamboo cutter called Taketori no Okina.
-That day, he came across a mysterious and shiny bamboo stem.
+One day, in a bamboo forest, there was an old bamboo cutter named Taketori no Okina.
+That day, he came across a mysterious, glowing bamboo stalk.
 After opening it, he miraculously found a child the size of his thumb.
-He was delighted to find such a beautiful girl and took her home.
+He was glad to find such a beautiful girl and took her home.

-He and his wife raised her as their own son and called her Kaguya-hime.
+He and his wife raised her as their own child and named her Kaguya-hime.
 After that, Taketori no Okina had a great discovery.
-Whenever he cut a bamboo stalk, inside it would have a small nugget of gold. and as expected, he soon became rich.
+Whenever he cut a stalk of bamboo, inside would be a small nugget of gold.
+And as might be expected, he soon became rich.

-Kaguya-hime grew from a small baby to a woman of ordinary size and extraordinary beauty.
+Kaguya-hime has grown from a tiny baby to a woman of average size and extraordinary beauty.
 At first, Taketori no Okina tried to keep her away from outsiders.
-However, as time passed, the news of her beauty spread.
+However, as time passed, word of her beauty spread.

 Taketori monogatari – the truth about Kaguya-hime

-Finally, five princes went to Taketori’s residence in Okina to propose Kaguya-hime's hand in marriage.
-The princes eventually persuaded Taketori no Okina to tell reluctant Kaguya-hime to choose one of them.
+Finally, five princes came to Taketori no Okina's residence to ask for Kaguya-hime's hand in marriage.
+The princes eventually persuaded Taketori no Okina to tell a reluctant Kaguya-hime to choose one of them.

-Kaguya-hime invented impossible tasks for princes, agreeing to marry the one who managed to bring his specified item.
-However, none of the princes got the item, and nobody got Kaguya-hime's hand.
+Kaguya-hime devised impossible tasks for the princes, agreeing to marry the one who managed to bring her specified item.
+However, none of the princes got item, and none got Kaguya-hime's hand.

-After what happened to the princes, the emperor of Japan, Mikado, came to see the beautiful Kaguya-hime. and like the others, when she fell in love, she asked him to marry him.
-But Kaguya-hime also rejected his marriage proposal.
+After what happened with the princes, the Emperor of Japan, Mikado, came to see the beautiful Kaguya-hime.
+And like the others, when he fell in love, he asked her to marry him.
+But Kaguya-hime also rejected her marriage proposal.

-That summer, whenever Kaguya-hime saw the full moon, his eyes filled with tears.
-Although her adoptive parents were very concerned and questioned her, she was unable to tell them what was wrong.
-His behavior became more and more irregular.
+That summer, whenever Kaguya-hime saw the full moon, her eyes filled with tears.
+Although her adoptive parents worried a lot and questioned her, she was unable to tell them what was wrong.
+His behavior became increasingly erratic.